 The Takeaway

 Contingent vs. pending: Though some use the words interchangeably, the two statuses are different.
 A contingent deal may have a long way to go, as buyers firm up financing, await an appraisal, or sell their current home.
-A pending property is near closing, but the deal still isn’t final.
+A pending property is nearer to closing, but the deal still isn’t final.

-Buyers eyeing a choice property may hold out hope that contingent or pending deals fall through.
+Buyers eyeing a dream property may hold out hope that contingent or pending deals fall through.
 In that case, having everything set up for a backup offer could pay off.

 SoFi Mortgages